Farama-Foundation/Shimmy/docs/contents/dm_lab.md

     DM Lab is not currently supported on Windows or macOS.
 ```

-We also provide a [Dockerfile](https://github.com/Farama-Foundation/Shimmy/blob/main/bin/dm_lab.Dockerfile) to allow for cross-platform compatibility.
+We also provide a [Dockerfile](https://github.com/Farama-Foundation/Shimmy/blob/main/bin/dm_lab.Dockerfile) for reproducibility and cross-platform compatibility.